All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not everyone with sleep apnea is a candidate for Zepbound.
 We encourage a conversation with a healthcare provider in these situations:

-- You have not achieved sufficient weight loss through lifestyle changes alone and believe weight is a primary contributor to your sleep apnea
+• You haven't achieved sufficient weight loss through lifestyle changes alone and believe weight is a primary contributor to your sleep apnea

-Zepbound should not replace CPAP in patients who tolerate it well.
-Rather, we see it as a potential addition to a comprehensive treatment plan that includes sleep positioning, lifestyle modification, and appropriate medical devices. comprehensive sleep apnea management
+Zepbound shouldn't replace CPAP in patients who tolerate it well.
+Rather, we see it as a potential addition to a thorough treatment plan that includes sleep positioning, lifestyle modification, and appropriate medical devices. thorough sleep apnea management

 Patients with central sleep apnea (a different condition driven by brain signaling rather than airway obstruction) should note that the current research applies specifically to obstructive sleep apnea.